MFA in Creative Writing

 Students with a lower GPA may be considered for conditional admission.
 Students admitted conditionally are not eligible for financial aid until the condition has been lifted, usually after the first successful semester or 6-9 hours of graduate study with a B or higher in all classes.

-There will be a priority deadline of March 1 for Fall 2017 applicants.
+The deadline for Spring 2018 admission is December 1.
+There will be a priority deadline of March 1 for Fall 2018 applicants.
 Those who apply before the priority deadline will be considered first; others may still apply until June 30 and will be considered on a space-available basis.
 We anticipate accepting about 10-15 students per year to keep the program size manageable.
 Scholarship aid is limited and priority will be given to early applicants.
 Those interested in financial assistance must submit a Graduate Studies Scholarship Application and/or a Graduate Assistantship Application.
 These may be submitted with the application or after the fact.
 Students should also fill out the FAFSA application, since they may qualify for federal student loans or student work-study awards.

 For more information on the application process, including the writing sample, letter of intent, and letters of recommendation, see our Guide for Applicants to our MFA Program.
 Though it discusses our program, it may be a benefit to anyone thinking about a Creative Writing MFA.